kaur1081/word-guess-game/README.md

 In this game user needs to guess random alphabet and with the correct answer match you win the game.
 This was interesting project to as it was one of my first javascript project.

-html/css/js were used
+## Technologies used

+- Html
+- CSS
+- JavaScript
-math.random was applied
+- math.random